esteinig/sketchy/README.md

 ## Install

-Sketchy implements a `Rust` command-line interface (`sketchy-rs`) and a `Python` command-line interface (`sketchy`) for generating evaluation plots and other utilities.
+Sketchy implements a `Rust` command-line interface (`sketchy-rs`) for computation on read streams and a `Python` command-line interface (`sketchy`) for evaluation plots and other utilities.
 It is recommended to use one of the following options to install the required dependencies and access the complete computation and evaluation pipeline.

 #### `Conda`